Last updated on .

 Popularity of Paşabağ

-Paşabağ is an extremely popular tourist site and it’s easy to see why.
-Just about every single tour group makes a stop there.
+Paşabağ is an extremely popular tourist site.
+Just about every single tour group makes a stop there and it’s easy to understand why.
 Unfortunately, that could take away from your experience.
 Be prepared for heavy crowds, pushy tourists, and lots of annoying selfies.
-Thankfully, the last time I went it wasn’t TOO bad.
+Thankfully, the last few times I went it wasn’t TOO bad.

 Paşabağ (Monk's Valley) in Cappadocia, Turkey